ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 make debub-api
 ```

-Go to /api/internal/handlers.go and place a break point in one of the handlers.
-Within vscode Click "Launch Remote" button in the debugger tab.
+Go to `/api/internal/handlers.go` and place a break point in one of the handlers.
+Within VSCode, Click "Launch Remote" button in the debugger tab.
 Next navigate to the route that triggers the handler.
 You should see the editor pause where you placed the break point.

 # Test